 This project has the potential to deliver a number of significant benefits for Queensland:

-• Environmental benefits: The project will help to address PFAS contamination issues by removing PFAS from wastewater and landfill leachate using a new innovative process.
+- Environmental benefits: The project will help to address PFAS contamination issues by removing PFAS from wastewater and landfill leachate using a new innovative process.

-• Economic benefits: The project could create new opportunities for the development and commercialisation of PFAS remediation technologies in Queensland.
+- Economic benefits: The project could create new opportunities for the development and commercialisation of PFAS remediation technologies in Queensland.
 This could lead to the creation of new jobs and businesses in the state.

-• Social benefits: The project could help to improve the health and wellbeing of Queenslanders by reducing their exposure to PFAS.
+- Social benefits: The project could help to improve the health and wellbeing of Queenslanders by reducing their exposure to PFAS.

 Collaboration is Key

-The collaborative effort between The University of Queensland, Queensland water management company GHD Pty Ltd, project management firm OCTA and the Department of Environment, Science and Innovation showcases how government, industry, and research institutions working together can yield innovative solutions to complex environmental challenges.
+The collaborative effort between The University of Queensland, Queensland water management company GHD Pty Ltd, project management firm OCTA and the Department of the Environment, Tourism, Science and Innovation showcases how government, industry, and research institutions working together can yield innovative solutions to complex environmental challenges.

 The project presents an opportunity to assist industry and regulators in addressing current environmental challenges and create innovative opportunities for Queensland.